Aedial/novelai-api/docs/source/novelai_api/Full_list_of_modules.md

 Calliope, Snek, and Genji have no module support.
-"special_openings" is a module spcifically trained to replace the previously used preamble.
+"special_openings" is a module specifically trained to replace the previously used preamble.
 It is used at the beginning of the story, under certain conditions.

 <br/>